SergiusTheBest/plog/README.md

 ```

 ##Step 3: Logging
-Logging is performed as a stream output.
+Logging is performed as a stream output thus it is type-safe and extendendable.

 ###Main logging macros
 These macros perform logging.